 Are you a Born Entrepreneur?There’s a prominent misconception that says the business idea always comes first—that entrepreneurs are created from the seed of a profitable need.
 Click To Tweet

 That’s not always the case.

 Sometimes, an entrepreneur is born.
 She’s motivated.
 She’s an over-achiever.
 She sees opportunity at every turn and pursues it.
 And sometimes, she has to go looking for business ideas.
 They don’t come to her.

 Here’s how you’ll know you’re that woman, born for business:

-- Determination to Succeed: For as long as you can remember, you couldn’t leave anything undone.
+- For as long as you can remember, you couldn’t leave anything undone.
 You’re determined, in every realm, to finish…and finish well.
 You never settle for less than you envision, and you’re only satisfied if you exceed expectations.

-- Acceptance of Failure: You don’t obsess over losses.
+- You don’t obsess over losses.
 You don’t live in the past.
 And you see every misstep as a learning experience that will move you toward future success.
 You’ve never understood why failures get some people down—they’re necessary growth catalysts.

-- Affinity for Sales: You enjoy talking with people and coming up with unique ways to solve their problems.
+- You enjoy talking with people and coming up with unique ways to solve their problems.
 You want to help them, relieve their pain, make their lives easier…and you want nothing more than to have the answer that will solve their problems.
 You are a servant at heart.

 Now all you need are some great business ideas.

 Now that you know you were born to own a business, it’s time to decide what type of small business you’ll start.